Company Core Values - Defined With 5 Inspiring Examples

 5. Be the change you seek

-It’s clear this is a workplace where honesty and transparency are key – giving prospective employees confidence that they can bring their authentic selves to work every day.
+This is a workplace where honesty and transparency are key – giving prospective employees confidence that they can bring their authentic selves to work every day.

 Atlassian core values